wannesdebacker/figma-asset-download/README.md

 ## Notes

 - Ensure your Figma access token has the required permissions to access files.
+- The `--pattern` option allows you to filter which components to download based on their names using regular expressions (regex).
+  This is useful when you only want specific components, like icons, logos, or other naming patterns.

 ## What is an `accessToken` or `fileId`?